-Beddomixalus bijui is very similar to the newly described Mercurana myristicapalustris, but can be distinguished in that B. bijui has vomerine teeth but no lingual papilla, has a sharply pointed symphysial knob, has a pale distinct stripe on the dorsolateral margin, a rounded canthus rostralis, half/moderately webbed toes, moderate finger discs, and rounded subarticular tubercle on finger IV (Abraham et al 2013).
+Beddomixalus bijui is very similar to Mercurana myristicapalustris, but can be distinguished in that B. bijui has vomerine teeth but no lingual papilla, has a sharply pointed symphysial knob, has a pale distinct stripe on the dorsolateral margin, a rounded canthus rostralis, half/moderately webbed toes, moderate finger discs, and rounded subarticular tubercle on finger IV (Abraham et al 2013).

 Distribution and Habitat